 Kai cutlery is designed to be used in a smooth, slicing motion—never in an up-and-down “chopping” manner.
 Imagine cutting wood with a handsaw, then slice through your food with a similar motion, intentionally pushing the knife forward and down as you slice, then pulling it back toward your body.
 Always pay attention to where your fingers are in relation to the knife.
 Your skill and experience level should determine the speed at which you cut.
 When first using these knives, it’s best to slow down and enjoy the effortless precision and cutting ability of your new knife.
 The only exception is when using the Kai PRO cleaver, which can be chopped with.

 Please do not use Kai knives on bones, joints, or frozen foods.
 Most Kai knives are designed for precision slicing rather than crushing down through hard materials.
-The Kai PRO Asian Multi-Prep is perfect for cutting between joints and the Kai PRO Asian Utility works well on small bones.
+The Kai PRO Asian Multi-Prep is perfect for cutting between joints.
 For heavy-duty cutting, we recommend the Kai PRO Meat Cleaver.

 Cutting surface